MAG-MM/ul-fri-nlp-course-project-2024-2025-nlpmaxxing-rtvslo/README.md

 The `/src` directory contains source code for the project.

+Notebooks:

+- `data-consolidate-input`
+- `data-consolidate-output`
+- `data-inspect`
+- `data-merge-inputs-outputs`
+- `data-split-testset`
+- `data-hf`
+- `data-hf-single-in-out`

+Scripts:

+- `scripts`: Python scripts for running locally and in the HPC cluster with the data with all inputs combined to form an output
+- `scripts_split`: Python scripts for running locally and in the HPC cluster with the data chunked input by input to form an output to achieve fine-tunning without going over the maximum possible token count limit.
+This should be consider the final code for fine-tunning and running inference on a test set.

 ### Local Environment

 Create a virtual environment: `python -m venv .venv`